BlockzeroLabs/flash-docs/source/getting-started/faq.rst

 the value of fTokens will increase, while maintaining the same ownership percentage of the yield pool.

-This means redeeming fTokens in the future can result in increased yield for the redeemer, when compared to the possible yield redeemed in the past.
+This means redeeming fTokens in the future can result in increased yield for the redeemer, when compared to the possible yield redeemable in the past.

 .. important::
     The upfront yield rate can fluctuate up or down over time.

 How is the APY/APR determined?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The APY/APR is not determined by the Flashstake Protocol but instead based on the available yield of a given strategy:
+The APY/APR is not determined by the Flashstake Protocol, but instead based on the available yield of a given strategy:

 - When burning fTokens for yield within the "yield pool"
 - When swapping fTokens via a liquidity pool (open market)